Emilio Cecchi: Provenance and early years

 Emilio Cecchi was born in Florence, second of the six recorded children of Cesare and Marianna Sani Cecchi.
 The family had their home in the city center among the narrow streets between the Porta San Gallo and the cathedral, but Cesare Cecchi came originally from the countryside: he worked in an Ironmonger's store.
 Emilio's mother, like many Florentines, had her own little tailoring workshop.
 The family was close-knit and loving, but Cecchi would nevertheless look back later on a childhood scarred by tragedy.
-Annunziata, his elder sister, was seriously ill over many years and died of tuberculosis in 1902.
+Annunziata, his elder sister, was seriously ill for many years and died of tuberculosis in 1902.
 His father was devastated by the experience.
-Emilio Cecchi later wrote of how, when his father left his work, they would meet up and walk to the church where for long hours they would kneel together side by side working through their grief and - at least in the case of the boy - studying the detail of building's elaborate interior architecture.
+Emilio Cecchi later wrote of how, when his father left his work, they would meet up and walk to the church where, for long hours, they would kneel together side by side working through their grief and - at least in the case of the boy - studying the details of the building's elaborate interior architecture.